-In school, my Beans have all done coding through various games and programmes.
-They come alive when they explain to me what they have been learning and I sit engrossed as I listen.
-I was asked recently if they would like to take part in Amazon Future Engineer, Hour of Code: Dance Party, I knew it had to be a big fat YES!
+My Beans have been learning coding through various games and programmes in school.
+They come alive when they explain what they have been learning, and I sit engrossed as I listen.
+I was asked recently if they would like to participate in Amazon Future Engineer, Hour of Code: Dance Party; I knew it had to be a big fat YES!

 Amazon Future Engineer is a comprehensive childhood-to-career program aimed at increasing access to computer science education for children and young adults from underserved and underrepresented communities.

 Hour of Code began as a one-hour introduction to computer science during Computer Science Week, which runs from 9th-15th December this year.
 The plan was to make code easy enough for children of all ages to learn the basics.
 However, it has grown so much that it is now a worldwide effort to celebrate computer science.

 Last weekend, my three little Beans, Lillie (11), Ollie (9) and Albie (6), took control of my PC and taught me a thing or two about code.
 When I explained that we had been invited to make a fun MP4 online using a tutorial called Hour of Code: Dance Party, Ollie announced: “I have been doing that at school”.
 The boy was a whizz; he quickly worked his way through the tutorial and explained to me what each piece of code meant.
 The result was a fun dance video of which he was very proud.

 NB: When you watch the videos on the programme itself, you will hear music to accompany the Dance Party, but due to licensing restrictions, the videos cannot be shared with music online.
 You’ll find all your children’s favourite musicians, from Katy Perry, and Calvin Harris to Nicki Minaj and more.